bobvawter/mdcmux/README.md

 * [X] Allow an arbitrary number of network clients to connect to an arbitrary number of controls.
 * [X] Parse, validate, and proxy individual MDC messages.
 * [X] Restrict access and allowable MDC commands by IP address range.
-* [ ] Allow / deny writes to certain macro variable ranges (e.g. WIPS calibration data).
+* [X] Allow writes only to certain macro variable ranges (e.g. protect the WIPS calibration data).
 * [ ] Audit logging

 MDC protocol enhancements: